christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 }
 ```

 This might seem crazy magical to you, but it really is not.
 We are just intercepting any pointer into our state and updating a set of paths that the component accesses.
-So let us see how our hook uses this proxy:
+The complicated bits is related to that Immer also creates proxies and configures properties to avoid mutation.
+This makes it impossible to just proxy the exact state, we have to proxy via a fake object that we can manipulate.
+If you think this is crazy, look into any framework.
+Everybody has some code where you want to take a shower after just looking at it.

+Let us just forget this part and rather look at how this proxy is used:

 ```ts
 // We create a tracker that holds our SET of paths and